PrudhviRaj-Numburi/Raj-Numburi/README.md

 - 🌱 I’m a recent Graduate Data Science student from the prestigious University of Bath and have one year of experience as a Data Scientist at Rubixe company.
 - 💞️ I’m looking to collaborate on solving business problems with data
 - 📫 How to reach me: prudhviraj.numburi@gmail.com
-- Check out my [Portfolio](https://github.com/PrudhviRaj-Numburi/Data_Science_Portfolio.git) for all of my projects, micro-projects, skills, certificates, and achievements.
+- Check out my [Portfolio](https://github.com/PrudhviRaj-Numburi/Data_Science_Portfolio.git) for all of my projects, micro-projects, skills and certificates.
 <img align="right" alt="GIF" src="https://cdn.dribbble.com/users/2344801/screenshots/4774578/alphatestersanimation2.gif?raw=true" width="500" height="320"/>
 <br>